 Geocaching is the sport of using GPS technology to search for and find caches that have been hidden around the world.
-Cleveland Metroparks is participating by hiding several caches within its borders, holding event caches, allowing people to place geocaches in Cleveland Metroparks by permit and offering introduction to geocaching programs.
+Cleveland Metroparks is participating by hiding several caches within its borders, holding event caches, allowing people to place geocaches in Cleveland Metroparks (see rules and regulations below) and offering introduction to geocaching programs.

-If you have any questions about geocaching in Cleveland Metroparks please call 440-247-7075 or e-mail.
+If you have any questions about geocaching in Cleveland Metroparks please call 440-473-3370or e-mail.

 Some things to keep in mind:

 - Please use good eco-manners when seeking a cache.
 Examples: Do not step on wildflowers or leave litter.
 Bags are often available for litter pick up on your way out: “Cache in, trash out”.

 - You may take something out of the cache when you find it (not the log book, please).

 - Please leave something in the cache if you take something.
 Absolutely NO tobacco, alcohol, drugs, firearms, dangerous items, adult items or food.
 Small toys, coins or coupons are examples of things that are appropriate to leave.